 a) Windows Service: (provides report scheduling & delivery services):-

-Both the services are used in designing, saving, executing, managing and publishing the reports Reporting services hosts the report manager, the reports report server, web service & background features in their own service.
+Both the services are used in designing, saving, executing, managing, and publishing the reports Reporting services hosts the report manager, the reports report server, web service & background features in their own service.

-Report server has 2 cool processors
+The report server has 2 cool processors

 a) Report processor

-b) Scheduling and delivering processor
+b) Scheduling and delivering processor.

 Report server back end:

-Report server temp db à It stores temporary data session information and caching information
+Report server temp DB à It stores temporary data session information and caching information

 It is designed to retrieve a specific type of data source and provide extended functionality during report design and processing.